CalebMohamed/calebnm-portfolio/hugo/content/write-ups/showdown.md

 SealLion starts with 3 handwarmers, and loses one each time he is hit with an energy ball.
-He can pick up loose hand-warmers which spawn randomly to recover up to a maximum of 3 during the fight.
+He can pick up loose hand warmers which spawn randomly to recover up to a maximum of 3 during the fight.

 ![seal beside business man with a handwarmer colinear with them to the top right](/images/games/showdown/hand-warmer.jpg)

 SealLion needs to deflect 10 projectiles back to ManBusiness to win the game.
-Unfortunately, there is no win or lose state, the game just freezes when either party runs out of hand-warmers.
+Unfortunately, there is no win or lose state, the game just freezes when either party runs out of hand warmers.

 Whelp.
 Thanks for listening to my TED talk.